kormuyang/cp-programming/README.md

 # Competitive Programming
+Hi everyone!
 This repo is for those interested in competitive programming.
+## Chapters
+- Basic Programming
+- Mathematics
+- Bitwise